mortii/anki-morphs/docs/src/developer_guide/databases.md

     # The chance of hash collision is 50% when sqrt(2^(n/2)) where n is bits of the hash
     # With 64 bits the prob of collision becomes sqrt(2^(64/2)) = 65,536

-So if we have over 65,536 morphs we will probably experience bugs that basically impossible to trace.
+So if we have over 65,536 morphs we would likely experience bugs that are basically impossible to trace.

 ## Anki dbs